thephpleague/uri/uri/schemes/data-uri.md

 ## Validation

-Even though all URI properties are defined and accessible attempt to set any component other than the path will result in the object throwing a `RuntimeException` exception.
+Even though all URI properties are defined and accessible attempt to set any component other than the path will result in the object throwing a `InvalidArgumentException` exception.
 As adding data to theses URI parts will generate an invalid Data URI.

 ~~~php
 <?php